 Time to trim any leaves that may fall below the waterline.
 If you don’t, these will sit in the water and invite lots of nasty bacteria which your peonies definitely won’t thank you for!

 - Pop them in

 The stage is set, now for the stars of the show!
 Pop you peonies in the vase and gently fluff them up a little to make sure they sit right.

 "If you can't wait for your peonies to open, you can give them a helping hand.
 Just gently massage the buds at the neck of the stem and pop them in a sunny spot and you'll find they open up quicker.
 Strange but true!"
 Steph, Pickerings Florist, Barnsley

-It’s all about location, location, location!
+It’s all about location, location, location.
 To help your peonies last longer you need to put them in a good spot.
-You’re after somewhere with no direct sunlight and no drafts (they really hate a breeze!).
-A hall, coffee or bedside table is just right.
+You’re after somewhere with no direct sunlight and no drafts (they really hate a breeze!)
+A hall, coffee table or bedside table is just right.

 Peonies are thirsty flowers so make sure you top up the water daily.
-Change the water completely every other day and keep trimming the stems to help them drink.
+Change the water completely every other day (this helps keep bacteria out) and keep trimming the stems to help them drink.
 There’s no need to deadhead peonies (where you remove the dead flowers), and luckily for the not-so-green-fingered peony pruning is reserved for gardeners, you don’t need to do it with cut flowers.